jpritikin/coach/content/docs/me/psychoactive/_index.md

 ### Serotonin

-Some of the most popular psychedelics operate by modulating the serotonin system.
+Some of the most popular psychoactive substances operate by modulating the serotonin system.
 Serotonin is important because it is, in part, responsible for regulation of serenity.[^olivier1990] Serotonin is also known as 5-hydroxytryptamine, or abbreviated, 5-HT.
 There are at least 14 different serotonin receptors that allow cells